 There are a variety of ways that a nursing home can be held accountable for a choking incident.
-If a staff member(s) fails to comply with a patient’s dietary guidelines and/or does not provide the proper supervision is the most common liability, however, if staff does not follow medical orders, or if a care facility is understaffed or is staffing underqualified personnel, Rinehardt Law Firm can and will hold the care facility responsible for their role in your loved one’s choking injury.
+Whether a care facility is understaffed or is staffing underqualified personnel, the staff do not follow medical orders, fail to comply with a patient’s dietary guidelines, or don’t provide the proper supervision, the Rinehardt Law Firm can and will hold the care facility responsible for their role in your loved one’s choking injury.

-The Rinehardt Law Firm personal injury attorneys in both Mansfield and Columbus fight to hold care facilities accountable for abusing or neglecting patients.
-To simply say that, “these things happen, these are fail, vulnerable people” is not good enough.
+The Rinehardt Law Firm nursing home neglect attorneys in both Mansfield and Columbus fight to hold care facilities accountable for abusing or neglecting patients.
+To simply say that, “these things happen, these are frail, vulnerable people” is not good enough.
 If your loved one has suffered an injury due to the negligence of others at a care facility, call us to determine what legal options are available for your case.